 A box spring is best used with a coil spring mattress.
 Usually, you will find a box spring and a coil spring mattress sold in a set because they complement each other well.
 It is not advised to use a box spring with memory foam, latex, hybrid, or AirFoam™ mattresses as the box spring is not strong enough for them.

-The same rule applies to AirFoam™ mattresses, they are best used with a foundation, platform, or adjustable base
+The same rule applies to AirFoam™ mattresses—they are best used with a bed frame, foundation/platform, or adjustable base.

 It’s best to employ a box spring alternative if you have a memory foam mattress.
 If you use a box spring for memory foam mattress, the box spring will sag under the weight of the mattress.
 A memory foam mattress is much heavier than a coil spring mattress, for which the box spring is made.